iPenguin/NotePages/README.md

 Note Pages
 ===========

-#### A notes and cross reference application ####

-Note Pages organizes your notes and pictures for you.
-It makes it easy for you to keep your files together with your notes, and link between information stored on differnet pages.
+Note Pages organizes your notes and images for you.
+It makes it easy for you to keep your files together with your notes, and link between information stored on different Pages.

-This can be especially helpful for writers who have to keep track of characters, locations, and objects.
-Or students who have to keep track of  information for classes or research projects.

 Note Pages is written in C++/Qt and supports the following platforms: